kyungchullee/kyungchullee.github.io/_pages/Michigan.md

 layout: photo_set
 title: University of Michigan
 permalink: /Michigan/
-description: "I am currently a Postdoctoral Associate in the Department of Biomedical Engineering at the University of Michigan, working in the High Performance Computational Optics Lab under the mentorship of Dr. Kevin Zhou." rank : 6
+description: "I have moved to the United States to join the University of Michigan as a Postdoctoral Associate in Biomedical Engineering!
+I am incredibly excited to work under the guidance of Dr. Kevin Zhou, a truly exceptional mentor." rank : 6

 photos: